LaunchCodeEducation/java-web-dev-wiki/Class-2-(ControlFlow-&-Collections).md

 # Class 2: Control Flow and Collections

-## In the prep work this week, the students learned:
+## In the prep work this week, the students learned

 1. The Java syntax for conditionals and loops:
     1. if/else if/else